A down-rod ceiling fan hung from a cathedral ceiling

 For a standard eight foot ceiling, a flush mount is the way to go.
 This will usually involve using the (supplied) very short down rod with the ball.
 Most contemporary ceiling fans use the ball and socket approach.

 Wire and Hang the Ceiling Fan

 Connect the down rod to the fan.
 The electrical wire leads from the fan should be fed through the rod.
 Slide the canopy and any trim down the down rod and hang the ball in the socket.
 This will make it easy to connect the wires.

-Connect the house wires to the fan wires and use wire nuts to secure the connection.
-These will be supplied by any quality name brand ceiling fan, such as one of those listed above.
+Connect the house electrical supply wires to the fan wires and use appropriately-sized wire nuts to secure the connection.
+These should be supplied by any quality name brand ceiling fan, such as one of those listed above.
 The instruction manual will specify wire details for that particular model.

 Secure the canopy and trim at ceiling level, being careful not to pinch any wires.
 Now attach the fan blades.
-Generally, these snap into place.
+Generally, these snap into place but details vary by manufacturer.
 Install the lights if so equipped.

 Carefully examine the bottom of the fan.
 Sometimes the ceiling fan manufacturer puts rubber wedges in the bottom outside edge to keep it from spinning during installation.
 The installation manual usually omits this little fact.

-This is a big frustration to the first time installer who is left scratching her head.
+This is a big frustration to the first time installer who is left scratching his or her head.
 The lights work but the fan doesn't?
 What gives?

 Finally, turn the circuit breaker on and enjoy the tropical breeze.
 Hopefully this article on how to install a ceiling fan has helped you with your installation project.
 Details from different models may vary but the basics are the same.

 Did you find this article helpful?
 Please consider supporting this free site with a small donation!
 We rely on our info-seeking readers rather than a paywall to keep the lights on and the info flowing.